 Module 2: Communities of practice teaching and learning

 This module is most suited to both community groups or organisations supporting children and their families and their practitioners.
 The downloadable pdf is designed to guide you through the video resources on the Maraea website Communities of Practice page, giving a summary of the contents of each video cluster.
 It looks at:

 - Working with families in remote area

 Meet the Practitioners

 For videos introducing the practitioners featured in the modules above, click here.

 Two Worlds / Indigenous Models

-In this presentation, the architect of the Maraea resources, Dr Lisa Chant, takes a look at the bigger picture of indigenous health policy in Aotearoa New Zealand.
-She gave this presentation in August 2020.
+In August 2020, the architect of the Maraea resources, Dr Lisa Chant, gave a presentation that took a look at the bigger picture of indigenous health policy in Aotearoa New Zealand.
+See the presentation slides here.